bec4/bec4.github.io/science.markdown

 ![](/assets/hbt_speckle.png)

-Detect pairs of atoms with microscope.
+We detect pairs of atoms with microscope.
 Observe enhanced correlations at short range.

 ![](/assets/pairs.png)